Your first Christmas without your mum or dad – part 5: Don’ t drink and grieve

 So have a drink or two with your friends and family if you want to of course.
 I’m not saying to go teetotal for the day – that can be pushing it for a lot of us.
 But when it comes to more than those couple ask yourself whether you need to feel lower.
 Whether drinking a depressant is going to ultimately make the day easier……..or harder.
 And then decide.

-This is not just a tip for Christmas when you’re grieving.
+This is not just a tip for Christmas when you’re dealing with a death.
 It’s for any time at all when you are trying to keep your moods stable.
 Alcohol is not your friend in this endeavour.

 I hope you do have a good Christmas and enjoy the time with the family and friends that are with you on the day.